UK economy grows around 0.6 percent in three months to November - NIESR

 The National Institute of Economic and Social Research's forecast was unchanged from last month's estimate of growth in the three months to October.

-Economists polled by Reuters also expect the economy to grow at a quarterly pace around 0.6 percent in the fourth quarter, but they expect the Bank of England to hike rates in the second quarter, rather than February.
+Economists polled by Reuters also expect the economy to grow at a quarterly pace around 0.6 percent in the fourth quarter, but they expect the Bank to hike rates in the second quarter, rather than February.
+[BOE/INT]

-The BoE's Monetary Policy Committee is expected to leave borrowing costs unchanged at 0.5 percent after its meeting this week.
+The Bank's Monetary Policy Committee is expected to leave borrowing costs unchanged at 0.5 percent after its meeting this week.

 (Reporting by Andy Bruce, editing by David Milliken)